mcv-m6-video/mcv-c6-2024-team2/week4/README.md

 python task1.py -i ./data/custom/zoom_10fps.mp4 -o ./data/custom/out_zoom10fps_15.avi -ot ./data/custom/out_zoom_15.txt -m ./data/custom/mask_zoom.png -r 15 -lb 0 615 1919 615 -lt 0 950 1919 950

 python task1.py -i ./data/custom/radar.mov -o ./data/custom/out_radar.avi -ot ./data/custom/out_radar_speed.txt -m ./data/custom/mask_radar.png -r 50 -lb 1019 1079 1919 285 -lt 0 1015 1260 0

+### Task 2 : Multi Camera Tracking
+For this task we have created an offline pipeline consisting of two parts.
+First, we create the database containing all the identified objects (cars) as feature vectors and their corresponding frame_id, track_id sequence, camera and whether they have been reidentified or not.
+In the second part, pe perform reidentification based on a few assumptions:

+- Tracking within one camera works perfectly
+- A car seen by a camera in a frame should be visible to another camera within a certain timeframe
+- All cars are similar to each other to a certain degree
+- Mapping of tracking IDs is transitive

+Thus, our algorithm does the reidentification of the cars from one camera to another by performing similarity search between each object in a camera and all the other objects within a timeframe in all the other camera.
+The tracking ID of the object that yields the highest similarity score, if the highest similarity score is above a certain threshold, gets assigned to the current object.